stacks-network/stacks-core/docs/setup_core_portal.md

 Install required binaries in Ubuntu:

-`sudo apt update && sudo apt-get install -y python-pip python-dev libssl-dev libffi-dev rng-tools curl libgmp3-dev`
+`sudo apt update && sudo apt-get install -y python-pip python-dev libssl-dev libffi-dev rng-tools curl build-essential`

 If you'd like to use a virtualenv to install Blockstack, you can do that